 Areas of practice

-1. Ms. Tai has been a highly recognized lecturer for many years for the “Patent Reexamination and Invalidation”, an induction training course offered by the All-China Patent Attorneys Association for new patent agents.
+1. She has been a highly recognised lecturer for many years for the “Patent Reexamination and Invalidation”, an induction training course offered by the All-China Patent Attorneys Association for new patent attorneys.

-Ms. Tai joined King & Wood Mallesons in 2019.
-Prior to this, she worked for China Patent Agent (HK) Ltd. as a manager of the chemical department, assistant to the general manager and deputy general manager.
-She was responsible for the formulation of the company’s patent management policy, patent agent team planning and handling of important and complicated cases.
+Ms. Tai started her career in 1993.
+Prior to her joining King & Wood Mallesons in 2019, she worked for China Patent Agent (HK) Ltd. as deputy general manager, responsible for the company’s patent team management and handling of important and complicated cases.

 Mr. Tai graduated from Peking University with a bachelor’s degree in applied chemistry and a master’s degree in polymer radiation chemistry.
-In 2003, she obtained L.L.M from the University of London.
+In 2003, she obtained her LL.M degree from the University of London.